topheman/react-es6-redux/README.md

 It also has **Continuous Integration support** via [Travis CI](https://travis-ci.org/topheman/react-es6-redux), with **unit tests** as well as **e2e tests** (through [SauceLabs](https://saucelabs.com/u/react-es6-redux)).

+Since [v3.0.0](https://github.com/topheman/react-es6-redux/releases/tag/v3.0.0), it supports babel v6 and the build routines have been rewritten to have the same semantics as [topheman/webpack-babel-starter](https://github.com/topheman/webpack-babel-starter).

 This repo holds the front-only part.

 * The version without redux remains on the [v1.x branch](https://github.com/topheman/react-es6-redux/tree/v1.x).
+* The version in babel v5 remains on the [v2.x branch](https://github.com/topheman/react-es6-redux/tree/v1.x)
 * You can see the isomorphic (universal if you will) version (with server-side rendering) at [topheman/react-es6-isomorphic](https://github.com/topheman/react-es6-isomorphic/) (based on v1 - not yet with redux at this time).

 To read further about this project and its evolution: